lucienheitz/lucienheitz/README.md

 * [Exploring Graph-querying Approaches in LifeGraph](https://dl.acm.org/doi/abs/10.1145/3463948.3469068)
 * [VideoGraph – Towards Using Knowledge Graphs for Interactive Video Retrieval](https://link.springer.com/chapter/10.1007/978-3-030-67835-7_38)
 * [Diversity in News Recommendation](https://drops.dagstuhl.de/entities/document/10.4230/DagMan.9.1.43)

+If you have any question about Informfully or be research, feel free to reacho out: info@informfully.ch

 <!--
 **lucienheitz/lucienheitz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.